"Shower of Sparks"

 Unlike automobile engines, aircraft engines have fixed ignition timing.
 Normally the magneto is installed to fire the spark plug at 25 degrees before the piston gets to the top of the compression stroke.
 This timing is for the best operation of the engine after it is running.
 The problem, with the timing set to 25 “top dead center” or “TDC”, the engine would try to run backwards.
 So, to get the engine running in the right direction, we must delay or “retard” the time of ignition.
 The best time for ignition to occur in starting is just as the piston is at the top of the compression stroke, TDC, or just a little past it.
 In this case we must delay the spark for 25 degrees of rotation.

 The “Shower of Sparks” system is composed of a magneto with two sets of points installed, a vibrator switch, ignition switch and the aircraft battery.

 The magneto has two sets of contact points.
 One set is adjusted to open 25 degrees before TDC used for normal operation.
 The other set; the “retard points” are adjusted to open 25 degrees later at TDC for starting.

-Figure 3 shows internal view of vibrator.
-"No genie installed."
+Figure 3 Bottom of article below.
+Shows internal view of vibrator.
+“No genie installed.”

 The ignition switch has 6 positions.
 “Off” which grounds both magnetos and makes them both inoperative.
 “Right” allows the right magneto to operate and makes the left magneto inoperative.
 “Left” allows the left magneto to operate but makes the right magneto inoperative.
 “Both” allows both left & right magneto to operate.